 A calling to preserve historic buildings is what led NC State history alumna Joanna McKnight to Historic New England — the oldest and largest regional heritage organization in the nation.

 History Grads Admitted to Premier Ph.D.
 Programs

 Many Ph.D. programs are discovering what the NC State History Department already knows: NC State history graduates rank among the best prepared for studies at the doctoral level.
 Our graduates have continued on to excellent Ph.D. programs across the country, from Stanford to Columbia.

 May 1, 2016

-Undergrad Tori Williams has been busy this spring.
-Tori – a University Scholar, tutor, and double major in history and biological sciences – added presenting at multiple conferences to her hectic schedule, traveling from coast to coast this April.
+Tori Williams has been busy this spring.
+Already consumed by her duties as a University Scholar, tutor and double-major in history and biological sciences, Williams added multiple presentations at conferences across the nation to her hectic schedule in April.

 Last day to change from credit to audit